-(Updated 23 January 2017)
+(Updated 7 September 2018)

-In addition to writing the papers, you will each be performing reviews of each others work.
-Due to the defaults in the Canvas system, unlike most journals, these reviews will not be anonymous.
-This will give you an opportunity to read closely about topics other than the one you chose, and hopefully you will be able to learn about science writing more quickly.
+In addition to writing the proposal and summaries, you will each be performing reviews of each others and the IPCC's work.
+Unlike most journals, these reviews will not be anonymous.
+You will be listed by name as an expert reviewer in the IPCC SROCC appendices.
+This review process will give you an opportunity to read closely about topics other than the one you chose for your proposal and to learn about science writing.